 - Don’t gush.
 Nothing is more demeaning than insincerity.

 - Be prudent but don’t provide insufficient feedback for the author.
+And revealing the effects of story on you is better than uneducated criticism.

 - Provide more observations rather than corrective actions, although both can be helpful.